fbk-digis/web/README.md

 ### texts
 in the directory **_texts** you can find all the texts for:
-- the mission
+- mission
-- the vision
+- vision
+- description
 - the three columns of research focus
 - the three columns of impact foucs
+- footer description for FBK

 ### custom data
 in the directory **_data** you can find the data for